Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/ota-node.md

 # OTA node

-For basic information about OTA updates via zigbee2mqtt have a look at there documentation [here](https://www.zigbee2mqtt.io/information/ota_updates.html).
+For basic information about OTA updates via zigbee2mqtt, look at the documentation [here](https://www.zigbee2mqtt.io/information/ota_updates.html).

-> if you use our dashboard, have a look at the end of the flow. the node is used there to auto update over night.
+> If you use our dashboard, have a look at the end of the flow.
+The node is used there to auto-update overnight.

-The ota-node is used to start OTA updates.
-This can be done manually or automatically.
+The OTA-node is used to start OTA updates.
+The updates can be executed manually or automatically.

 ## Outputs

-This node has 3 output. **start/end**, **progress** and **queue changed**.
-The name of the output matches with the trigger of the message.
-E.g.: when the progress of the current update changes, a message will be sent to output 2 (Label: "progress")
+This node has three outputs. **start/end**, **progress** and **queue changed**.
+The name of the output matches the trigger of the message.
+E.g., when the progress of the current update changes, a message will be sent to output 2 (Label: "progress")

 ## Manual update

-To start the update process manually you have to send a ```msg``` to the input of the node with the following structure:
+To start the update process manually, you have to send a ```msg``` to the input of the node with the following structure:

 ``` js
 {